serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 Remember that in our template we had a div with id *~_MoviesGrid* under movies tab pane.
 We created PersonMovie grid on that div.

-> this.ById("MoviesGrid") is a special method for templated widgets. *$('#MoviesGrid')* wouldn't work here, as that div actually has some ID like *PersonDialog17_MoviesGrid*. `~_` in templates are replaced with a unique container widget ID.
+> this.ById("MoviesGrid") is a special method for templated widgets. *$('#MoviesGrid')* wouldn't work here, as that div actually has some ID like *PersonDialog17_MoviesGrid*. `~_` prefix in templates are replaced with a unique container widget ID.

-We also attached to OnActivate event of jQuery UI tabs, and called Arrange method of the dialog.
-This is to solve a problem with SlickGrid, when it is initially created in invisible tab.
+We also attached to tabsactivate event of jQuery UI tabs, and called Arrange method of the dialog.
+This is to solve a problem with SlickGrid, when its initially created in invisible tab.
 Arrange function triggers relayout and SlickGrid solves this problem.

 OK, now we can see list of movies in Movies tab, but something is strange: